What is an overdose about?

 Avoiding Substance Abuse Since I Was 33

-When I was 26, a roommate said that he had tried over 100 times to quit smoking cigarettes.
+When I was 26, a roommate said he had tried over 100 times to quit smoking cigarettes.

-We can take the experience of overdosing, consider it a warning, and be a lot more careful in the future by knowing our limit and playing within it, or else by avoiding the substance entirely.
+We can take the experience of overdosing, consider it a warning, and be more careful in the future by knowing our limit and playing within it, or else by avoiding the substance entirely.

 Or there’s the choice to take the experience of overdosing, ignore the warning, and possibly end up with a fatal overdose.

-If you don’t have a good enough answer, then you can stop the addiction.
-Unless you bring out the strength from within yourself, you aren’t going to discover the wonders that you can accomplish and the genius that you are.
+If you don’t have a good enough answer, you can stop the addiction.
+Unless you bring out the strength from within yourself, you aren’t going to discover the wonders you can accomplish and the genius that you are.

 Thank you for reading.
 Here is what else you can do: